 If you are going to sell more than 100 items per week, you may want to consider using some 3rd party providers such as Marketworks or Channel Advisor who you can find details about online.

-Selling on eBay can be time consuming and distracting from other business duties, therefore think about how much time you are going to allocate to this sales activity.
+Selling on eBay can be time consuming, therefore think about how much time you need to allocate to this sales activity.

 Other things to consider when you want to sell stuff on eBay